shah-in-boots/notes/permanent/K23-aims.md

 - Electrophysiology procedures: animal and human studies, access to specific EP data

 My overall interest is in using the K23 to explore how research can be performed in the EP lab, while also advancing my skills in epidemiology, signal processing, and genetics.
+The most important element is that the proposal must be novel, innovative, and *worth* investing in from a research perspective.
 These aims need to be related but independent, and will use atrial fibrillation as the model disease.
+They need to reflect expertise from the institution/primary mentors & sponsors.

+The areas of expertise of the mentorship group and institutions revolve around the following:

+- Mental stress and autonomic dysfunction with [Amit-j-Shah-MD-MS](Amit-j-Shah-MD-MS.md) at Emory
+- Genetic data and whole exome sequencing with [Yan-Sun-PhD](Yan-Sun-PhD.md) at Emory
+- Atrial fibrillation modeling using MRI and EPS with [Ravi-Ranjan-MD-PhD](Ravi-Ranjan-MD-PhD.md) and [Robert-MacLeod-PhD](Robert-MacLeod-PhD.md) at Utah
+- AF genetics and translational work with [Dawood-Darbar-MD-MBChB](Dawood-Darbar-MD-MBChB.md) at UIC

 # Drafts